Drywall can be installed either vertically or horizontally. Plan your installation so that the least number of seams are created.

 Start a couple of drywall nails at the corners and across the top of the drywall panel before you lift it into place.
 This way, once the panel is positioned, it will be easier to attach.
 You will still need another person to hold it in place, though.

 The best drywall nails have cupped heads, which make them easier to cover when mudding and taping.
 Those with barbed shanks increase holding power and reduce "nail popping."
 Nail along the edge of the panel about every six inches, hammering the nail into the stud.
 In the middle of the panel, nail about every 12 inches.
-Check local codes for variance.
+Check local codes for a variance.
 It is advisable, if the studs are new wood, to double nail in the field.

 Hammer each nail until it is forced slightly below the surface of the panel—this is called dimpling.
 Also, be careful not to ding the edge of the panel when nailing or handling.
 Dings require extra mudding and finishing work.
 If you are using drywall screws, be sure you screw them to just below the surface of the panel, but do not break the paper when you do this.
 If the paper is broken, drive another nail nearby to assure a good hold.